zacowan/totle/README.md

 totle open
 ```

-Opens the note file for today using the `code` command.
+Opens the note file for today using the configured `open_cmd` command.
+By default, the note file is opened using the `code` command provided by VSCode.

 ### Configuration